Air Conditioner Repair Checklist

 If your thermostat isn’t telling your air conditioner to start, it won’t switch on.

 The key step is ensuring it’s set to “cool” and not “heat.”
 Otherwise your AC might not turn on.
-Or you could get warm air blowing from vents being the furnace is on instead.
+You could also get warm air blowing from vents being the furnace is on instead.

 If you rely on a digital thermostat: